CICS110/CICS110.github.io/main/lectures/17_Recursion/Jared/index.md

 ### $3n+1$ Sequence

-Consider a sequence of number based on these rules:
+Consider a sequence of numbers based on these rules:
 * You start at some positive number (our input).
 * You stop when the sequence gets to 1.
 * For even $n$, the next number is $\frac{1}{2}n$